vishal2bSDE/demo_practise/README.txt

 #README project
-this is a simple readme project
+this is a simple readme project.
+This is the 2nd editing.